 Again, we must choose the correct data preprocessing steps to transform raw logs into such a format that can be fed directly into machine learning algorithms!

-The trained model will again help us to make predictions about any new unseen events based on their features i.e. distance between vectors in case of SVM & Naive Bayes etc.
+The trained model will again help us to make predictions about any new unseen events based on their features i.e. distance between vectors in the case of SVM & Naive Bayes etc.

 Having hands-on experience is essential when searching for a cybersecurity analyst job.